Enjoy your evening drink with sasakamaboko! A simple recipe to enjoy sasakama to the fullest!

 Abe Kamabokoten

-This is the shop that coined the term "sasakamaboko."
+This is the shop that coined the name "sasakama" (bamboo leaf-shaped fish cake).

-In addition to sasakama, their popular dish is "Hyotanage," a one-handed snack you can enjoy while walking around town.
+In addition to sasakama, their "hyotan-age" (gourd-shaped fried food) is popular as a one-hand food that can be enjoyed while walking around town.

 | name | Abe Kamaboko Shop |